tmfreiberg/primes_in_intervals/README.md

 $$F(H,m,\lambda) = \frac{e^{-\lambda}\lambda^m}{m!}\left[1 + \frac{Q_1(\lambda,m)}{H}\left(\log H + (\log 2\pi + \gamma - 1)\right) \right],$$

 in agreement with Cramér's model only as a first-order approximation.
 The secondary term in our prediction is more in line with our observation that the distribution of the numerical data is more "pinched up" around the center: there is more of a _bias_ towards the mean $\lambda$ than is suggested by the Binomial distribution.
+(Note that $F(H,m,\lambda)$ is not a probability mass function as its sum over $m$ is only close to $1$, but not equal to $1$.
+Whether one can find modifications to the higher order terms in the expansion of $f(m; H,\lambda/H)$, that lead to even better predictions for the distribution of primes in intervals, is certainly a tantalizing question, worth pursuing.)

 <a id='introduction'></a>
 ### Introduction